-InterGen is a leading global power generation company that owns, operates, acquires and develops a portfolio of electric generation plants in countries with investment-grade sovereign debt-ratings.
+InterGen is a leading global power generation company that owns, operates, acquires and develops a portfolio of electricity generation plants in countries with investment-grade sovereign debt-ratings.
 During the year, we owned interests in six operating power plants in two countries.
-These operating plants consist of four natural gas-fired facilities, three of which utilise combined cycle generation technology, and two low-cost coal-fired facilities.
+These operating plants consist of four natural gas-fired facilities in the UK, three of which utilise combined cycle generation technology, and two low-cost coal-fired facilities in Australia.
 InterGen’s mission is to be a leading energy company generating safe, reliable and sustainable power in the communities in which we operate.
 We aim to deliver this mission through the establishment of national energy companies known for their integrity, entrepreneurial culture, teamwork, environmental stewardship and commitment to the communities they serve.

-In the UK, InterGen owns and operates three gas fired combined cycle power stations with a total capacity of approximately 2.7GW.
-A new 296.5MW open cycle gas turbine facility was commissioned during 2019.
-We continue to progress and look for other development opportunities.
+In the UK, InterGen owns and operates three gas fired combined cycle power stations and an open cycle gas turbine facility with a total capacity of approximately 3GW.
+We continue to progress other development opportunities, including hydrogen conversion, battery storage and grid stability projects, that support renewable uptake in the UK.
 The entities undertaking these operational and development activities, along with certain associated service entities (referred to collectively as “InterGen UK”), are subject to UK taxes.

 Approach to risk management and governance arrangements in relation to UK tax

 InterGen UK has been assessed as a Low Risk taxpayer by HM Revenue and Customs (“HMRC”), the UK Tax Authority.
 InterGen UK values this status and is committed to maintaining the governance and the behaviours that have underpinned this assessment to date.